manasbaviskar/Optimal-Execution-Time-for-High-Frequency-Strategies/README.md

 ## Acknowledgments
 Special thanks to WRDS for providing the TAQ data and to the financial modeling community for their invaluable discussions on market microstructure and execution strategies.

-## Contact
-For inquiries or collaborations, please reach out to [Your Name or GitHub Profile].